Last updated:

 Support recovery now

 The military junta that has ruled Myanmar since a 2021 coup declared a state of emergency in six areas: Sagaing, Mandalay, Magway, eastern Shan State, Naypyidaw and Bago.
+The United Nations estimated that over 28 million people in the six regions need assistance.
 The military also made a rare request for humanitarian aid from the international community, which is unusual and a clear signal of the extent of the problem.
-The full extent of the damage may not be known for weeks.
+CNN reports that 15 countries, including China, Russia and Japan, have “boots on the ground” responding to the disaster.

-The United States Geological Society (USGS) issued a “red alert” for the earthquake, indicating they believed there would be a high number of fatalities and a significant economic impact.
-USGS estimates potential loss of life in the thousands and an economic impact that would exceed Myanmar’s GDP.
+The United States Geological Society (USGS) issued a “red alert” for the earthquake and estimated a potential loss of life in the thousands and an economic impact that would exceed Myanmar’s GDP.

 (Photo: The Royal Thai Army provide assistance and evacuate people trapped inside a building that collapsed in Bangkok due to the earthquake on March 28, 2025.
 Credit: Royal Thai Army via X)